Deformations and desingularizations of conically singular associative submanifolds: Introduction: Main results

 \subsubsection{Desingularizations for CS associatives with a Harvey--Lawson $T^2$-cone singularity:}

 Let $\bphi \in \bsP_{\operatorname{cs}}^{\operatorname{reg}}$ be a generic path of co-closed $G_2$-structures on $Y$ (see \autoref{def regular G2 str}).
 Consider a conically singular associative submanifold $P$ in $(Y, \phi_{t_0})$ for some $t_0 \in (0,1)$, with a singularity modeled on the Harvey--Lawson $T^2$-cone at a single point (see \autoref{eg Harvey-Lawson $T^2$-cone}).
-Since this cone is a rigid special Lagrangian in $\C^3$ with a genus-one link, the genericity of the path implies that $P$ is unobstructed and cannot be deformed as a CS associative along $\boldsymbol{\phi}$ (see \autoref{lem generic matching kernel d=2}).
+Since this cone is a rigid special Lagrangian in $\C^3$ with a genus-one link, the genericity of the path implies that $P$ is an isolated point in the moduli space $\bcM_{\operatorname{cs}}^\bphi$ (see \autoref{lem generic matching kernel d=2}).
 Moreover, there exists normal vector field $\hat{v}_P$ of order $O(r^{-1})$, which spans $\ker \bD_{P,-1}$ and gives rise to the following non-zero quantity that will be useful in the following \autoref{thm desing HL sing}:

 where $\hat{f}_P$ is defined in \autoref{def 1 para moduli CS}.
 The quantity $a$ essentially represents the first order obstruction to deform $P$ as a CS associative along the path $\boldsymbol{\phi}$.
 This also implies that the kernels contributing to both the matching kernel and the extended matching kernel originate entirely from the AC side and consist of elements decaying at the rate $O(r^{-1})$ at infinity.
 Notably, the AC special Lagrangians employed in the desingularization process always possess a one-dimensional kernel of this decay type, which corresponds precisely to the canonical Fueter section arising from scaling.
 In summary, the genericity assumption on the path $\bphi$ is sufficient to ensure that the hypothesis \autoref{hyp desing CS} required in the desingularization \autoref{thm main desing} is satisfied.